psevestre/openid-fapi/Financial_API_WD_001.md

 The client supporting this document

 * shall use TLS 1.2 or later as defined in [RFC5246] with the usage following the best practice in [RFC7525];
-* shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
+* shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]; and
-* shall send `User-Agent` header that identifies the client, e.g., `User-Agent: Intuit/1.2.3 Mint/4.3.1`; and
 * shall send `x-fapi-financial-id` whose value is the unique identifier of the desired financial institution to interact assigned by the service bureau where the API is provided by a service bureau which uses the same endpoint for multiple institutions.

     **NOTE**: Conceptually, the value of the `x-fapi-financial-id` corresponds to `iss` in the ID Token but is not required to be an https URI.
 It often is the routing number of the FI.

-    **NOTE**: The use of `User-Agent` and `x-fapi-financial-id` is not a security feature.

 Further, the client